Eugene Genovese: Slavery studies

+Genovese argued that the Southern slaveholders were not rational economic actors and that slavery made the south unable to develop in the same way the Northern states would.
+This was seen as a restatement, albeit from the left, of Ulrich B. Phillips' thesis that American slavery was a reciprocal if uneven relationship between the slaves and the slaveholders.
+Genovese's intellectual closeness to Phillips was shown by him quoting Phillips on the front of his first book.

+The Political Economy of Slavery

+The Political Economy of Slavery was a collection of essays that examined the economic Southern slave economy through a Marxist lens, arguing it was pre-capitalist with a paternalistic ideology that conflicted with the capitalist norms of the industrial North, agreeing with the more conservative analysis of Ulrich B. Phillips.
+Genovese contends that the economic logic of slavery was rational within its own context, but ultimately unsustainable due to its resistance to technological progress and internal contradictions.
+By redefining scholarly debate on the relationship between capitalism and Southern slavery it remains one of Genovese's most influential works.

+Materialism and Idealism in the History of Negro Slavery in the Americas

 In 1968, Genovese wrote a critical historiography of the major studies of slavery in the Americas from a hemispheric perspective.
-He considered the demand by Marxist anthropologist Marvin Harris in The Nature of Cultural Things (1964) for a materialist alternative to the idealistic framework of Frank Tannenbaum, Stanley Elkins, Gilberto Freyre, and others.
+He considered the demand by Marxist anthropologist Marvin Harris in Patterns of Race in the Americas for a materialist alternative to the idealistic framework of historians such as Frank Tannenbaum, Stanley Elkins, and Gilberto Freyre.
 Tannenbaum had first introduced the hemispheric perspective by showing that the current status of blacks in various societies of the Western Hemisphere had roots in the attitude toward the black as a slave, which reflected the total religious, legal, and moral history of the enslaving whites.
 Tannenbaum ignored the material foundations of slave society, most particularly class relations.
 Later students have qualified his perspectives but have worked within the framework of an "idealistic" interpretation.
 Harris, on the other hand, insisted that material conditions determined social relations and necessarily prevailed over counter-tendencies in the historical tradition.
 Harris' work revealed him to be an economic determinist and, as such, ahistorical.
 By attempting to construct a materialism that bypassed ideological and psychological elements in the formation of social classes, he passed into a "variant of vulgar Marxism" and offered only soulless mechanism.

+The World the Slaveholders Made

-In the 1960s, Genovese in his Marxist stage depicted the masters of the slaves as part of a "seigneurial" society that was anti-modern, pre-bourgeois and pre-capitalist.
-In 1970, Stampp reviewing Genovese's The World the Slaveholders Made (1969) found fault with the quantity and quality of the evidence used to support the book's arguments.
+In the 1960s, Genovese in his Marxist stage depicted the masters of the slaves as part of a "seigneurial" society that was anti-modern, pre-bourgeois and pre-capitalist in The World the Slaveholders Made.
+In 1970 Stampp's review found fault with the quantity and quality of the evidence used to support the book's arguments.
 He took issue with the attempt to apply a Marxian interpretation to the Southern slave system.